andromeda/lya/README.md

-To create a "coarse-grained" analysis with less overhead, a user may configure exactly what statements and/or expressions are rewritten using the [`onHook`][] hook. [`onHook`][] is a metaprogramming facility that allows the user to extend instrumentation, or override Lya's own static operations in a manner that resembles all other hooks.
+To create a "coarse-grained" analysis with less overhead, a user may configure exactly what statements and/or expressions are rewritten using [live refactor hooks][].
+Lya offers this metaprogramming facility to finely-tune the scope of instrumentation.

+**This model is meant for trusted code, or code under investigation on a secured system.**  Due to strong limitations with a pure-runtime implementations of Lya, Lya parses and generates JavaScript for evaluation using string concatenation and code you provide in your configuration.
+While that sounds scary, most powerful JavaScript projects (see Webpack) have to perform equally scary-looking source transformations to enable certain features.
+The only difference with Lya is that you can hook into that process at a lower level.

-Lya's runtime shares the same V8 environment (Isolate, Context), which means that there exist programs that may sabotage Lya's operation.
+Lya also shares its runtime the same V8 environment (Isolate + Context) to make certain claims about global references easier to demonstrate.
+This unfortunately means that input programs can sabotage an analysis (e.g. damaging the global `Object` prototype).
+But any program that would break Lya in this way would probably break anything else in the same way.

-(e.g. damaging the global `Object` prototype).
-This is an artifact of Lya assuming that you _trust input code_, and it should preserve all functionality.
-To help you avoid breakages, Lya forces your code to run in advance of a saboteur, such that you may override the behavior of said saboteur.
+All of these cautions are necessary, but the design is meant to dodge some of JavaScript's limitations while preserving the functionality of input code.
+If you wisk to mitigate related risks, note that Lya forces your code to run in advance of a saboteur, such that you may override the behavior of said saboteur.
+All potentially dangerous code you choose to hook is wrapped in this way.

 # API Reference